koktaildotcom/com.beacon/README.md

 ## Introduction
 This app integrate the basic flows for BLE beacons into Homey.
+Once the app is installed it will do a discovery of BLE devices, after a short adjustable timeout it wil keep discovering.
+After each discovery the app compares the found devices with the one paired.
+If the beacon is not found within the new "discovered list" the beaon is changed in state.

+For filtering out false positives there is a verification amount inside or outside the range available in the settings.
+This setting is the amount of times the beacon needs to be changed before it wil marked as such.
+The amount will be reset if the beacon is not in that current state.

 Do you like the app?
 You can make me happy by buying me a beer! [![](https://img.shields.io/badge/paypal-donate-green.svg)](https://www.paypal.me/koktaildotcom)